PostgreSQL Source Code git master

 static void ReqShutdownXLOG (SIGNAL_ARGS)

-void CheckpointerMain (char *startup_data, size_t startup_data_len)
+void CheckpointerMain (const void *startup_data, size_t startup_data_len)

 void CheckpointWriteDelay (int flags, double progress)